psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 > Upgrade to Pro Marketer for a full suite of image customization features for professional marketing.
 Works with Mailchimp, Feedburner, Bloglovin’, Feedly, Infusionsoft, Hubspot, Constant Contact, and other services that use RSS feed data.

 > * World-class Support: The main reason to upgrade is our expert support - we'll get everything working and looking great
-> * Media, Image and Enclosure Tag Options: Output images in media, image, and/or enclosure tags for best image support
+> * Media and Enclosure Tag Options: Output images in media and/or enclosure tags for best image support
 > * Option to use Media tag images only: Fix duplicate images issues when using image tags for advanced template designs
 > * Custom Image Sizes: Completely customize the size of image display for RSS feeds
 > * Feature First Image: No featured photos set?
 No problem.
 It will use the first photo from the body of your blog post